tylerreece22/NodeJSCourse/vidly/README.md

 # Vidly - A Smaller Express Application
-This application was just used to refactor the routing
+This is the core application we are building onto for this course using all the different functionality we learned